Serena Cheng QC

-- Counsel for the main contractor in three-party Commercial Court proceedings arising out of the exploration of the largest wind zone offshore the UK.
-Technically, legally and tactically complex case concerning the cause of, and liability for, the failure of a monopile and delay to the project.
+- Wind farm: counsel for the main contractor in three-party Commercial Court proceedings arising out of the exploration of the largest offshore wind zone in the UK.
+Technically, legally and tactically complex case concerning the cause of, and liablity for, the failure of a monopile and delay to the project;

-- Counsel for the employer on its appeal from an Arbitrator’s award in relation to the design and construction of a wind-farm in Scotland.
+- Wind farm: counsel for the employer on its appeal from an arbitrator’s award in relation to the design and construction of a wind farm in Scotland.
 The contractor disputed the Courts’ jurisdiction to hear the claim and the applicability of the Arbitration Act 1996 to arbitration with a Scottish seat.

 Power and Utilities

 - Power Station: counsel for the bond-provider in its application for an injunction to restrain calls on two performance bonds ($40 million) given in support of its manufacture and supply of two 360MW boilers for installation at Pecem Power Station, Brazil.